AtomicLemon/flamecoin/README.md

  - Where can I download a working build?

-You can download from our offical website. (https://flamecoin.co)
+You can download from our official website. (https://flamecoin.co)